 How did we operationalize our independent variables?
-The first group of variables we examine relates to ideology.
+The first group of variables we looked at is ideology.
 We asked respondents to locate themselves on a range of 0-10, where 0 represents a more left and 10 the most right-wing position.
-(All original question wordings are documented in the appendix.)
-A fairly large minority, 16 percent of respondents, refused to answer this question.
-We also ran all analyses using left-right positioning based on attitude questions about redistribution of income and private enterprise, but this made no difference in any of the overall models.
+(All original question wordings are documented in the Appendix.)
+A fairly large minority, 16% of respondents, refused to answer this question.
+We also run all analyses using left-right positioning based on attitude questions about redistribution of income and private enterprise, but this made no difference in any of the overall models.
 In order to reduce the number of missing cases, we combined both methods to create one left-right variable.
-The main contrast that was relevant is whether a respondent is left-of-center (0-4) or center-right (5-10); the left-right variable used is thus a dummy variable, 0 indicating center-right and 1 indicating left wing.
+The main contrast that was relevant is whether a respondent places him/herself as left-of-centre (0-4) or centre-right (5-10); the left-right variable used is thus a dummy variable, 0 center-right and 1 left-wing.

-In addition to left-right positioning, we constructed a variable that distinguishes those who voted for the left-wing parties, KKE and SYRIZA, in the general elections of 2009.
-These parties were the main left-wing critics of the ruling PASOK party at the time and continue to play a key role in the organization of the protest movement against the government measures.
-A combination of being left-wing and a supporter of KKE or SYRIZA before the current economic crisis started could thus be seen as a definition of the "usual suspects" of left-wing activists.
+In addition to left-right positioning, we constructed a variable which distinguishes those who voted for the left-wing parties KKE and SYRIZA in the general elections of 2009.
+Both parties were the main left-wing critics of the ruling PASOK party at the time and continue to play a key role in the organization of the protest movement against the government measures.
+A combination of being left-wing and a supporter of KKE and SYRIZA before the current economic crisis started could thus be seen as a definition of the 'usual suspects' of left-wing activists.

-Moving to organizational ties, we asked respondents about membership in trade unions, as well as voluntary organizations like neighborhood groups, churches, cultural groups, and non-governmental organizations.
+Moving on to organizational ties, we asked respondents about membership in trade unions as well as voluntary organizations, such as neighbourhood groups, churches, cultural groups and non-governmental organizations.
 We also asked respondents about their current employment status.

 Turning to relative deprivation, we asked a number of questions about the economic experiences and perceptions of respondents.
-This included questions about the perceived change in their personal financial situation over the last 12 months, their economic expectation for the next 12 months, and the fairness of the distribution of the burden of the austerity measures.
-Overall, the differences between new protesters, established protesters, and non-protesters were very small for all deprivation-related variables.
+This included questions about the perceived change in their personal financial situation over the last 12 months, their economic expectation for the next twelve months, and the fairness of the distribution of the burden of the austerity measures.
+Overall, the differences between new, established and non-protesters were very small for all deprivation related variables.6

-The measurement of key aspects of biographical availability-such as age, gender, and education-was straightforward.
+The measurement of key aspects of biographical availability, such as age,7 gender, and education was straightforward.
 For education, we opted for a dummy variable contrasting those with a university education with others.

-Finally, in our effort to test a rational-choice theory of protest (cf., Opp 1989, 1998), we asked respondents about the effectiveness of attending demonstrations and joining in strikes in terms of pressing for changes in government policy.
-In addition, we asked about the possible cost of protest in terms of being arrested or injured, although this was asked with reference to demonstrations but not strikes.
-We also tried to measure other relevant aspects such as public goods preferences and perceived personal efficacy, but they proved to be irrelevant for explaining all aspects of protest participation.
+Finally, in our effort to test a rational choice theory of protest (cf. Opp 1989; 1998), we asked respondents about the effectiveness of attending demonstrations and joining in strikes in terms of pressing for changes in government policy.
+In addition, we asked about the possible cost of protest in terms of being arrested or injured, although this was only asked with reference to demonstrations and not strikes.
+We also tried to measure other relevant aspects such as public goods preferences and perceived personal efficacy but they proved to be irrelevant for explaining all aspects of protest participation.
 We thus restrict ourselves to fairly simple measures of perceived costs and benefits of protest action.